RoyYotam/Nand2Tetris-Project-09/README.md

 (Currently unavailable)

 ## Images of the game
-The basket is moving,
+The basket is moving

 <kbd>![game](./images/gamePage.png)</kbd>

-And you need to shoot in time to score,
+And you need to shoot in time to score

 <kbd>![shoot](./images/throwBall.png)</kbd>